aguerguichon/eGammaScaleFactors/README.md

 ###2 : Running on data###

 - In eGammaScaleFactors/ZeeAnalysis/python/FunctionsRunGrid.py:
-   * create a new entry in fileList as (don't forget to put the '/' at the end of your dataset to work on containers):
+   * create a new entry in fileList (don't forget to put the '/' at the end of your dataset to work on containers), the shortcut name will be the name of the directory where data will be uploaded once the job is finished:
 ```
 fileList['yourShortcut']=['yourDataset/', 'yourConfigFile']
 ```
-   * the shortcut name will be the name of the directory where data will be uploaded once the job is finished

 - In eGammaScaleFactors/ZeeAnalysis/python/RunGrid.py:
    * create a new key as:
 ```